emccorson/onsenguide/GUIDE.md

 ```

 Here we add a listener for the `init` event that is fired when a page is
 initialised.
-If the page initialised was the Pokemon list page, we call `get` to
+If the page initialised was the Pokémon list page, we call `get` to
-get the first 20 Pokemon and add them to the list.
+get the first 20 Pokémon and add them to the list.
 Then we set the page's
 `infiniteScroll` property.
 The callback function of `infiniteScroll` is called
 when we reach the end of the page's content (defined by `div.content` which
 we'll add in a minute).
 We need to use `setTimeout` because otherwise the